-As of April 30, 2019, 18,642,506 shares of our common stock were outstanding, of which approximately 13.0 million shares of common stock, or 70% of our outstanding shares as of April 30, 2019, are freely tradable without restriction or further registration under the Securities Act of 1933, as amended, or the Securities Act, unless held by our "affiliates," as that term is defined in Rule 144 under the Securities Act, or Rule 144.
-The resale of the remaining approximately 5.6 million shares held by our stockholders is currently prohibited or otherwise restricted as a result of securities law provisions or 90-day lock-up agreements entered into by our stockholders with the underwriters of our March 2019 follow-on equity offering.
-Shares issued upon the exercise of stock options outstanding under our equity incentive plans or pursuant to future awards granted under those plans will become available for sale in the public market to the extent permitted by the provisions of applicable vesting schedules, any applicable market standoff and lock-up agreements, and Rule 144 and Rule 701 under the Securities Act, or Rule 701.
+As of July 31, 2019, 18,643,442 shares of our common stock were outstanding, of which approximately 13.1 million shares of common stock, or 70% of our outstanding shares as of July 31, 2019, are freely tradable without restriction or further registration under the Securities Act of 1933, as amended, or the Securities Act, unless held by our "affiliates," as that term is defined in Rule 144 under the Securities Act, or Rule 144.
+The resale of the remaining approximately 5.5 million shares held by our stockholders is currently prohibited or otherwise restricted as a result of securities law provisions.
+Shares issued upon the exercise of stock options outstanding under our equity incentive plans or pursuant to future awards granted under those plans will become available for sale in the public market to the extent permitted by the provisions of applicable vesting schedules, any applicable market standoff and lock-up agreements, and Rule 144 and Rule 701 under the Securities Act.

-As of April 30, 2019, the holders of approximately 10.2 million shares, or 55%, of our outstanding shares as of April 30, 2019, have rights, subject to some conditions, to require us to file registration statements covering the sale of their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
-We have also registered the offer and sale of all shares of common stock that we may issue under our equity compensation plans.
-Once we register the offer and sale of shares for the holders of registration rights, they can be freely sold in the public market upon issuance or resale (as applicable), subject to the 90-day lock-up agreements.
+As of July 31, 2019, the holders of approximately 10.2 million shares, or 55%, of our outstanding shares as of July 31, 2019, have rights, subject to some conditions, to require us to file registration statements covering the sale of their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+We have also registered the offer and sale of all shares of common stock that we may issue under our equity compensation plans, including the employee stock purchase plan.
+Once we register the offer and sale of shares for the holders of registration rights, they can be freely sold in the public market upon issuance or resale (as applicable), subject to lock-up agreements, if any.